Programming and Technical Aspects

 The Right Ascension ( Ae) of the Earth as seen from Mars is calculated using the expressions at the top of page 334 and Example 11.7.

 The Longitude of Central Meridian (LCM) is calculated from the expressions at the bottom of page 336.
-The LCM may be useful to know what (hazy) features to expect to be visible.
+The LCM may be useful to know which (hazy) features to expect to be visible.

 If we could see much detail on Mars (unlikely for an amateur), Ds would be useful regarding shadows.